Cosmin-B/unity-native-exposed-bindings/README.md

 ```

 This will:
-- Build the CecilProcessor if needed
+- Build the CecilProcessor from source
+- Compile the source code from `Runtime~/`
-- Process ExposedBindings.dll to expose internal methods
+- Process the assembly with Cecil to inject IL code
-- Copy the processed assembly to the correct location
+- Output `ExposedBindings.dll` to the `Plugins/` folder

+### Customizing for Different Unity Versions
+1. Update Unity path in `ProcessAssembly.sh` if needed
+2. Modify `CecilProcessor/Program.cs` if internal signatures changed
+3. Test thoroughly on your target Unity version

 ### Build and Distribution (For Maintainers)